shawnhuyiwen/pulse/docs/Markdown/ScenarioFile.md

 - - -

 #### Conscious Respiration
-@copybrief PatientActions_ConsciousRespirationData <br>
+@copybrief ConsciousRespirationData <br>
 This action can contain 1 or more commands :
-- @copybrief PatientActions_ForcedInhaleData
+- @copybrief ForcedInhaleData
-- @copybrief PatientActions_ForcedExhaleData
+- @copybrief ForcedExhaleData
-- @copybrief PatientActions_BreathHoldData
+- @copybrief BreathHoldData
-- @copybrief PatientActions_UseInhalerData
+- @copybrief UseInhalerData

 <br>
 Commands will be processed in order.